 Melt the butter in a large frying pan and add the apples.

-Add the brown sugar, white sugar, apple pie spice, and flour and saute for 3 minutes.
+Add the brown sugar, white sugar, apple pie spice, and flour and saute for 3-5 minutes until the flour is cooked.

 Remove from the heat and let cool.